0mppula/CS-GO_weapons/readme.md

 ## Technologies

 This web application is coded with vanilla JavaScript, coupled with HTML5 and CSS.
 The weapons are simply `.png` images, and the audio files are short `.wav` files.
-My intentions were to implement the functionality of the weapons in JavaScript `classes`, I believe, that I achieved that task relatively well, considering my not so <em>senior</em> coding skills.
+My intentions were to implement the functionality of the weapons with JavaScript `classes`, I believe, that I achieved that task relatively well, considering my not so <em>senior</em> coding skills.

 ## Bugs